TikTok Banned Countries List [Updated 2026 Data]

-Multiple private businesses and government agencies have restricted or are planning to restrict the usage of Tiktok in the public or governmental sectors.
+Multiple private businesses and government agencies have restricted or plan to limit the use of TikTok in the public and governmental sectors, leading to either complete bans, partial bans, or restrictions for users.

-Let’s explore all the countries that have banned TikTok.
-We’ll also discuss on what grounds the app was banned and if there is any hope for it in the future.
+Let’s review all the countries that have banned TikTok due to these concerns.
+We’ll also discuss on what grounds the app was banned and if it can make a comeback as the most favorite social media platform.

-Here is a quick overview of the countries that have banned TikTok:
+Here is a quick overview of the countries that have banned TikTok, the year they banned it, and the nature of the ban:

 Sr.NoCountryYear BannedNature of Ban